stoplightio/docs/articles/enterprise/components/hub-builder.md

 v8.9.4
 ```

-If you do not see a version starting `v8.9`, please contact Stoplight support for assistance.
+If you do not see a version starting `v8.9`, contact Stoplight support for assistance.

 #### Setting up the Package Repository